nuxencs/seasonpackarr/ARCHITECTURE.md

 1. `main.go` calls Cobra commands in `cmd/`.
 2. `cmd/start.go` loads config, logger, and notifications, then starts the HTTP server.
 3. `internal/http/server.go` builds `/api/healthz`, `/api/candidate`, `/api/pack`, and `/api/parse`.
 4. `internal/http/processor_*.go` keeps each processing stage together.
-The handler file owns payload decode and responses.
+Each stage returns the domain outcome from `internal/domain/outcome.go`.
+The handler file owns one operation table plus payload decode and dispatch.
+The outcome file validates and adapts the result into logs, notifications, and the stable HTTP response contract.
 The candidate file owns announce-only matching and inventory caching.
 The plan file parses torrent bytes and builds an exact side-effect-free plan.
 The import file reuses or rebuilds that plan, resolves the client import destination, hardlinks matched files, and imports the pack.
 See [docs/design-docs/qbittorrent-import-flow.md](docs/design-docs/qbittorrent-import-flow.md).
 5. `internal/release/` decides whether a client episode and announced season pack are compatible.
 6. `internal/files/` performs the hardlink operation.
 7. `internal/notification/` emits Discord notifications for notable events.